clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 #.
 Commit and save the changes to the :file:`cmdline` file.

-See the `Kernel parameters documentation`_ for a list of available parameters.
+See the `kernel parameters`_  documentation for a list of available parameters.

 Build and install the kernel